Skip to main content

 You must file a FAFSA before each new school year to be considered for financial aid.

-1. Reapply for student financial aid by filing the FAFSA on the Web starting in December, but no later than March 2.
+1. Reapply for student financial aid by filing the FAFSA on the Web starting in December, but no later than the priority filing deadline for the year.
 You'll be prompted to pre-fill your FAFSA from the previous year's application.

 2. Print out a confirmation after you renew the FAFSA online.

-3. After your FAFSA is processed (within about 3 – 5 days), you'll receive a Student Aid Report (SAR).
+3. After your FAFSA is processed (within about 3 – 5 days), you'll receive an email to access your FAFSA Submission Summary.

-• Review the SAR carefully to make sure it's correct and complete.
+• Review the FAFSA Submission Summary carefully to make sure it's correct and complete.

-• Make sure the SAR lists UC San Diego (Title IV Code 001317) in the school section so that UC San Diego's Financial Aid Office will receive your FAFSA information.
+• Make sure the FAFSA Submission Summary lists UC San Diego (Title IV Code 001317) in the school section so that UC San Diego's Financial Aid Office will receive your FAFSA information.

 • Correct your FAFSA on the Web if you need to make changes or add UC San Diego's school code (001317).

-4. If you haven't received your SAR within 2 weeks:
+4. If you haven't received an email to access your FAFSA Submission Summary within 2 weeks:

-• You must submit any additional documents to the Financial Aid Office by May 1.
+• You must submit any additional documents to the Financial Aid and Scholarships Office by the annual document deadline.

 • Your FAFSA is based in part on tax returns filed by you and your parents.
 If you or your parents file late, your FAFSA won't be processed until you file your final federal tax returns.
 This could affect your aid package, since financial aid is based on the availability of funds.